Configure an A/B test

 Test page

-Enter the domain of your website where the A/B testing will run. (e.g. www.example.com)
+Enter the domain of your website where the A/B testing will run. (for example,

 Displays the connection status of this A/B test.
 In order to use this A/B test you need to connect it from the content page asset in your DXP CMS website.
-Will display not connected if this test is not currently connected to a content page.
+It will display Not connected if this test is not currently connected to a content page.

-The A/B test cannot be started until the test is connected and the test is fully configured.
+The A/B test cannot be started until it is fully configured and connected.

 Variants

 You can define names for your A and B variants, which will be displayed in your A/B testing report.
-Setup of the A and B variants needs to be completed using the page builder within your connected content page.
+The content of the A and B variants would be completed using the page builder within your connected content page.

 Traffic distribution